wifisensing/PicoScenes-Manual/source/gallery.rst

 AX210 NIC  Measuring CSI in Monitor mode w/ 20/160-MHz BW Packet Injection from Another AX210
 -----------------------------------------------------------------------------------------------

-This is the third short demo video presented in the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.
+This is the third short demo video presented at the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.

 YouTube